Skip to main content

 Packages

-A package consists of a group of schedule definitions that can be deployed as a single unit to an OpCon system.
-Once a schedule definition is included in a package, it cannot be deployed as a single entity to the production system.
-A schedule can only belong to a single package per OpCon system.
+A package is a group of schedule definitions that can be deployed together as a single versioned unit to an OpCon system.
+Once a schedule is included in a package, it cannot be deployed independently to a production system.

 Manage

 The Manage function allows packages to be managed in the OpCon Deploy system.
-It is possible to Add or Update (Save) package information.
+You can add or update (save) package information.

-It must be noted that wild cards are not supported, instead the text entered in the value in the Filter field is checked against the package name in the package record (i.e. GV will return all package records that contain the character sequence in the name).
+Wildcards are not supported.
+The text entered in the Filter field is checked against the package name in the record — for example, entering GV returns all package records with that character sequence in the name.

 Package Management Dialog Image

-When a package is selected, the Create Diagram, the Create Header Diagram and the Update Schedule Versions buttons are activated, making it possible to create a diagram from the package definition or update the schedule version of all schedules associated with the package to the latest version in the Deploy database.
+When a package is selected, the Create Diagram, the Create Header Diagram and the Update Schedule Versions buttons are activated, allowing you to create a diagram from the package definition or update the schedule version of all schedules associated with the package to the latest version in the Deploy database.
 When a diagram has been selected, it is displayed in PDF format.

 The Create Diagram button creates a complete diagram of the schedules, including: jobs, resources, and dependencies.
 The Create Header Diagram button creates a diagram which displays the schedule header with container jobs only.
 If job dependencies exist between the jobs on the schedules, these dependencies will be displayed.
-Please refer to the topic Package and Schedule Diagram for more information.
+For more information, see Package and schedule diagram.

 If changes are made to the package information, then the Save and Cancel buttons will be enabled.